conveyal/r5/README-OTP2.md

 The best way to get started is to run with the provided _Norwegian_ test data set.

 1. Copy the `[Git repo root]/testdata/norway` directory to you prefered testdata directory, `<test-data-dir>`.
-Most of the needed files are checked in, but you must download a osm map.
+Some of the needed files are checked in, but you must download GTFS transit data and a osm map.
 1. We did NOT provide the OSM map for norway so you have to download it.
 Download `norway-latest.osm.pdf` from
 [ geofabrik.de](https://download.geofabrik.de/europe/norway.html).
 Move it to `<test-data-dir>`.
 1. Take a look at the `<test-data-dir>/travelSearch.csv`, each line is a search and is run as part of the test.